cduranalarcon/ghcnm_functions/README.md

                         (ghcnm.tavg.vn.y.z.YYYMMDD.qcu.dat)
   -m METADATA_PATH, --metadata_path METADATA_PATH
                         Filepath to ghcnm metadata
-                        (ghcnm.tavg.vn.y.z.YYYMMDD.qcu.inv)
+                        (ghcnm.tavg.vn.y.z.YYYMMDD.qcu.inv).
+If not given,
-  -o OUTPUT_PATH, --output_path OUTPUT_PATH
+                        --data_path with '.inv' extension is used as default -o OUTPUT_PATH, --output_path OUTPUT_PATH
                         Output filepath (default = 'ghcnm_out/')
   -s STATIONS_LIST, --stations_list STATIONS_LIST
-                        Name of the file containing the list selected stations (default = 'stations.csv') -c CODES [CODES ...], --codes CODES [CODES ...]
+                        Name of the file containing the list selected stations (default = 'stations.csv')
+  -c CODES [CODES ...], --codes CODES [CODES ...]
                         List of station codes within the ghcnm dataset [code1 code2 code3 code4 ...].
-When --codes is provides, --area is not used.
+When --codes is provides, --area is not used
   -a AREA [AREA ...], --area AREA [AREA ...]
                         Geographic coordinates of the opposite vertices of a rectangle [minlat minlon maxlat maxlon]
 ```

 ## GHCNm temperature dataset v4 access

 Download the data from the website of the National Centers for Environmental Information (NCEI) of NOAA: https://www.ncei.noaa.gov/pub/data/ghcn/v4/